belnj/PhoneCatalogue/README.md

 First clone the repository in your computer or download it.

 REST api installation.

+Copy the .env file that I send inside PhoneCatalogue_api.
+Make sure that when you paste it the file name is .env

 option a.
 If you have docker installed follow these steps

     - Create docker image `docker build -t <your username>/phonecatalogue-api .`
     - Run the image `docker run -p 4001:4001 -d <your username>/phonecatalogue-api`

 option b.
 If you haven't docker installed follow these steps
-    - Copy the .env file that I send inside PhoneCatalogue_api.
-Make sure that when you paste it the file name is .env

     - Open a terminal in PhoneCatalogue_api folder and type `npm install`
     - run `npm start`